ONLYOFFICE/services4integration/nextcloud/README.md

 ```
 The script is finished
 ```
-Then you can go to the Nextcloud web interface at: `http://IP-SERVER:8080/` and check the connector operation.
+Then you can go to the Nextcloud web interface at: `http(s)://IP-SERVER/` and check the connector operation.
 ```
 log: admin
-pass: admin
 jwt: mysecret
 ```